martinfleis/phd-thesis/source/16_Taxonomy of urban tissues.md

 ![traditional city](source/figures/ch8/PRG_hierarchical_branch_7.png "Short caption"){#fig:PRG_hierarchical_branch_7 width=100%}

 On the other side lies *unorganised city*, even though the name might not be the optimal.
-It contains of both industrial and fringe areas as well as contemporary office parks. ==more==
+It contains of both industrial and fringe areas as well as contemporary office parks.
+Yellow branch is heterogenous unorganised but it may as well be linked to small density.
+The disorder here is the driver apparently. ==more==

 ![Fringes (left side)](source/figures/ch8/PRG_hierarchical_branch_12.png "Short caption"){#fig:PRG_hierarchical_branch_12 width=100%}